Construction Industry VAT......

 Assuming you’re affected by the DRC one way or another, there are a couple of points to be aware of.
 For one thing, the scheme’s not trying to screw extra money out of anyone who’s already playing by the rules.
 If you’re a subcontractor, you’d have been passing that VAT cash to HMRC anyway.
 Now it’ll just get done by your customers instead.
 If you’re a contractor, you’d have been paying the money anyway, only now it’ll go directly from your pocket to the taxman’s.
 However, you might still get tripped up in a couple of ways.
 For instance, your subbie might still try to charge you VAT in their invoice, whether as an honest mistake or otherwise.
 If you’re an end user and haven’t declared that properly, HMRC might try to stick you with the charge anyway.
 You might not even realise that the scheme affects you until it’s too late – or think it does apply when it doesn’t.

 The best thing about having RIFT Accounting on your team is that we don’t just blunder in once a year to sort out your tax returns.
 We’re there for you day-to-day throughout the year to keep your business safe and thriving.
 If you’ve got questions, we’ll answer them.
 If you’ve got problems, we’ll solve them.
-At the same time, we’ll be keeping you in the taxman’s good books with 20 years’ worth of expertise.
+At the same time, we’ll be keeping you in the taxman’s good books with our years’ of expertise.
 HMRC is a maze of constantly shifting rules and thresholds, but we’re always up to date and ready to help.
-Get in touch to see what else we can do, and listen out for more Voices from the RIFT…
+Get in touch if you have any questions.